MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 This type is multi-instance and must be retrieved using the following collection collection names:

 * "historyfiles"

+The following is an example command line for retrieving this type:

+`readCloudDataSettings.exe enum -type:Windows.Data.Input.HistoryFiles -collection:historyfiles`

 For more information on retrieving multi-instance settings, see [Cloud Data Store Settings Reader Tool](readclouddatasettings-exe.md).